yashd-dev/portfoliov7/src/content/posts/Dynamic Open Graph Images using Satori.md

     }
 tags:
     - Web Dev
-draft: true
+production: true
 ---

 When you share on any social media platform, some websites give you that neat preview right?
-So what I am doing today is dynamically making those preview images ( also called Open Graph Images ) for my blogs using Satori for Astro.
+So what I am doing today is dynamically making those preview images (also called Open Graph Images) for my blogs using Satori in Astro.
 I am implementing this also because I'm too lazy to make OG images from scratch in Figma everytime.
 ![Open Grapgh Example in .](../../assets/OG-Preview-Discord.png) I was aware of Satori and how it made SVG's from HTML and CSS and it was on my TODO list for a long time but I was procrastinating on actualy implementing until I read [this article by dietcode](https://dietcode.io/p/astro-og/).
 The article's imlpementation used a Astro post build hook but since I am using Server Side Rending for Vercel analytics, I'll have to modify it to run pre build because then it would be bundeled with the Vercel Adapter Build. [ Here is a quick TL;DR of my hacky implementation in Astro](https://github.com/yashd-dev/portfoliov7/blob/main/satori.js)